simonen/obsidian/LINUX 1/LOGGING/The Journal.md

 With no arguments, returns all messages since boot

-Some `journalctl` filters
+Some `journalctl` filters:
-`-f`: Acts like the `tail -f` command. `-n LINES` works also.
+- `-f`: Acts like the `tail -f` command. `-n LINES` works also.
-`-k`: Kernel messages only
+- `-k`: Kernel messages only
-` _UID=1000`: Shows messages related to the user with ID 1000 `-u UNIT`: Show logs about a specific unit
+- ` _UID=1000`: Shows messages related to the user with ID 1000
+- `-u UNIT`: Show logs about a specific unit
-`-p "PRIORITY"`: Filter out messages of the priority `[emerg, alert, crit, err, warning, notice, info, debug]` `--list-boot`: Lists boot IDs
+- `-p "PRIORITY"`: Filter out messages of the priority `[emerg, alert, crit, err, warning, notice, info, debug]`
+- `--list-boot`: Lists boot IDs
-`-b`: Messages from last boot
+- `-b`: Messages from last boot
-`-b BOOT_ID`: Shows messages from a specific boot.
+- `-b BOOT_ID`: Shows messages from a specific boot.
 A negative boot number means number of boots prior to the most recent.

 ``` bash
 journalctl -o verbose